eslint/eslint/docs/src/user-guide/configuring/ignoring-code.md

 ## The `.eslintignore` File

-You can tell ESLint to ignore specific files and directories by creating an `.eslintignore` file in your project's root directory.
+You can tell ESLint to ignore specific files and directories by creating a `.eslintignore` file in your project's root directory.
 The `.eslintignore` file is a plain text file where each line is a glob pattern indicating which paths should be omitted from linting.
-For example, the following will omit all JavaScript files:
+For example, the following omits all JavaScript files:

 ```text
 **/*.js
 ```

-When ESLint is run, it looks in the current working directory to find an `.eslintignore` file before determining which files to lint.
+When ESLint is run, it looks in the current working directory to find a `.eslintignore` file before determining which files to lint.
 If this file is found, then those preferences are applied when traversing directories.
-Only one `.eslintignore` file can be used at a time, so `.eslintignore` files other than the one in the current working directory will not be used.
+Only one `.eslintignore` file can be used at a time, so `.eslintignore` files other than the one in the current working directory are not used.

 Globs are matched using [node-ignore](https://github.com/kaelzhang/node-ignore), so a number of features are available: